 3 Website Design Tweaks To Improve Website Conversion Rate

 If you’re already familiar with website design, you’ll know that whitespace is often referred to negative space by web designers.
-On the other hand, positive space refers to space that contains other elements of style, like text for instance.
+On the other hand, positive space refers to space containing other elements of style, like text.

 What you must know is that negative space can be a good thing.